SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Unit_Tests_LLM_Apis.md

 1. **Isolation**: A handler's unit test should *only* test the logic within that handler.
 It must not make real HTTP requests or access the file system.
 All external dependencies, including parent class methods that are not being overridden, should be mocked.
-2. **Contract Verification**: Each handler has a "contract" -- it must correctly prepare a request payload for a specific API and correctly parse that API's response.
+2. **Contract Verification**: Each handler has a "contract": it must correctly prepare a request payload for a specific API and correctly parse that API's response.
 Our tests are designed to verify every part of this contract.

 ### Setup: The Handler Fixture